corbanvilla/icsquartz-ndss2025/README.md

 ## Experiments

-### Reproducing Results (Tables III, IV, V)
+### Reproducing Results (Tables III, IV, V, VII)
-To reproduce the results shown in Tables III, IV, and V, we include a script (`run_experiment.py`) in the main folder, which manages the benchmark build process and fuzzing campaign across multiple processors.
+To reproduce the results shown in Tables III, IV, V, and VII, we include a script (`run_experiment.py`) in the main folder, which manages the benchmark build process and fuzzing campaign across multiple processors.
 The script allows you to adjust the following experiment parameters:

 - Fuzz time: The time (in seconds) to fuzz each program binary.
 - Fuzz trials: The number of times to repeat each fuzzing experiment to demonstrate statistical significance.
 - CPUs: The specific cores available to allocate for fuzzing (e.g., `1-8`).
 One experiment will be allocated per core.
-- Experiment: The specific experiment to reproduce (e.g., `table_3`, `table_4`, `table_5`, `cve`).
+- Experiment: The specific experiment to reproduce (e.g., `table_3`, `table_4`, `table_5`, `table_7`, `cve`).

 Configurations are passed to the script as command-line parameters: